Mohammadrzn/DjangoOnlineShop/README.md

 ```
 redis-server
 ```
-And then redis cli (If everythin is okay, when you write "ping" in redis terminal it should responde "PONG")
+And then redis cli (If everything is okay, when you write "ping" in redis terminal it should return "PONG")
 ```
 redis-cli
 ```